abellion/xenus/README.md

 # Xenus

-Xenus is a simple yet powerful ODM for MongoDB implementing the Data mapper pattern.
+Xenus is a simple yet powerful ODM for MongoDB.

 Using a simple, elegant syntax it allows you to work seamlessly with your documents and collections.